 Further, this Ebola epidemic could transform global governance for health.
 It demonstrates the need for fundamental reform at the WHO, including for greater funding, as WHO's response–unable to mobilize sufficient funding, too slow to declare this a Public Health Emergency of International Concern–indicates that the Organization is presently poorly positioned to fulfill its constitutional role as the global health authority.
 Meanwhile, the leadership role that the United Nations is assuming suggests the emergence of an era of direct United Nations engagement in health threats that could destabilize nations and regions.

 Michael T. Osterholm, Kristine A. Moore & Lawrence O. Gostin, Public Health in the Age of Ebola in West Africa, JAMA International Medicine (October 10, 2014), http://archinte.jamanetwork.com/article.aspx?articleid=1916610

 Scholarly Commons Citation

 Osterholm, Michael T.; Moore, Kristine A.; and Gostin, Lawrence O., "Public Health in the Age of Ebola in West Africa" (2014).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1382.
+1382.